 The impact of a polarized measurement on stratospheric aerosol retrievals from limb scattered sunlight is systematically studied by exploring a set of distinct cases that attempt to cover the expected range of aerosol parameters, including both particle size and concentration (or extinction) profiles, and viewing geometries.
 Even in the case of scalar radiance measurements, the geometry of the measurement can have a substantial effect on the sensitivity of the measurement to aerosol due to asymmetry of the Mie scattering phase function.
 (Rieger et al., 2015).
 This includes a strong preference for aerosol scattering in the forward direction resulting in a weaker relative aerosol signal in the backscatter direction.
 To probe a large portion of this parameter space, a series of scenarios were developed.

 To probe the aerosol space, two extinction coefficient profiles and four particle size distributions were used.
-The two extinction profiles correspond to a background aerosol case, typical of the volcanically quiet period of the early 2000’s (Deshler et al., ???), and a volcanically enhanced case which was taken from OSIRIS measurements two months after the Nabro eruption in 2012.
-Both profiles are shown in in Figure 1.
+The two extinction profiles correspond to a background aerosol case, typical of the volcanically quiet period of the early 2000’s (Deshler et al., 2003), and a volcanically enhanced case which was taken from OSIRIS measurements two months after the Nabro eruption in 2012.
+Both profiles are shown in Figure 1.
 The four particle size distributions were also chosen to represent typical background and volcanically enhanced cases.
 The background cases are a single mode lognormal distribution with somewhat different, but typically observed, size parameters.
 A multi-modal log-normal particle size distribution was used for the volcanically enhanced cases, with one fine mode and one coarse mode each comprising an equal fraction of the total extinction.
-All of the parameters of the size distributions are detailed in Table 1. ..
+All of the parameters of the size distributions are detailed in Table 1.
 These selected distributions are based on in-situ balloon particle counter measurements from Laramie, Wyoming (Deshler et al., 2003).

 To probe the entire geometry, a range of Solar Zenith Angles (SZAs) and Solar Scattering Angles (SSA) were selected.
 The ranges were selected to give representative selections of the possible geometries of a limb scatter instrument in low earth orbit.
 The selected values for SZA are 15 o, 45 o, and 75o and for SSA of 30o, 60o, 90o, 120o, 150o, and 180o.
 The modelling was performed at wavelengths of 500, 750, 1000, 1250, 1500 nm, which approximately cover for the range of wavelengths commonly used by aerosol retrievals from limb instruments.
 For example, OSIRIS and SCHIAMACHY aerosol products use the ratio of 750 nm to 470 nm for the aerosol retrieval (Bourassa et al., 2012b; Ernst et al., 2012) and near infrared wavelengths have been shown to provide particle size information from limb scatter measurements (Rieger et al., 2014) and so the 1000-1500 nm wavelength range was also important to include in this study.
 The other important input parameter is the albedo of the Earth’s surface and for this study we use both values of 0 and 1 in order to cover the full range of potential impact.